A Path Forward Exhibit

 The path forward does not further history nor the history of the county.
 You may as well hang a banner to be seen as you enter the county reading the origin of residential schools.

-roger mcilmoyle about 2 years ago
+roger mcilmoyle over 2 years ago

 put the statue back from where it was moved people need to grow up and realize times where different in macdonalds era it may not be proper now what happened but when things happened back then they thought they where doing good for the children who needed support their parents could not provide

-Frederick Rutter about 2 years ago
+Frederick Rutter over 2 years ago

 Removed by moderator.

-Paul Cole about 2 years ago
+Paul Cole over 2 years ago

 Sadly the truth still seems to be hard to come by.
 Council disregarded recommendation from it very own working group to move the John A MacDonald Statue.
 The statue was left in front of the library and became a target for vandalism, council finally decided for the safety of the statue it should be placed in storage until a more secure location could be found.
 Saying council moved the Statue with reconciliation in mind is in fact UNTRUTHFULL.

-Paul Cole about 2 years ago
+Paul Cole over 2 years ago

 The Macdonald statue exhibit should focus on the history of the statue, not Macdonald’s political career or indigenous school policies and their effects.
 The Macaulay Museum is a county museum and should tell a county story about the commissioning, installation, and removal of the statue.
 It should answer these questions: Why was the statue commissioned?
 Why did county residents initially accept it for public display?
 Why was it removed to a museum?
 While historical context is important, the context of residential schools should not overwhelm the exhibit because the county had no part in such schooling.
 An exhibit focused on contemporary events related to the statue tells a positive story of a changing community.

-Henri Garand about 2 years ago
+Henri Garand over 2 years ago

 Council needs to leave this statue in storage, or toss in the bottom of Lake Ontario.
 No matter where it is publicly, it should not be there.
 Even with a sad attempt to roll the statue in to a Reconcilliation exhibit, it will take a white washed front and centre stand to the rest of the exhibit.